selfup/smache/README.md

 ## Deployment

-Other than Docker no deps are needed to build containers.

 If you have your own load balancer just: `docker-compose -f kompose/docker-compose.yml build`

 Do needed modifications to the deployment yamls for K8S or roll your own.